Recognized as one of Saskatchewan's Top Employers (2019):

 - University of Regina supports new parents with maternity and parental leave top-up payments and lets employees extend their leave into an unpaid leave of absence -- new parents also enjoy the convenience of onsite daycare when they're ready to return to work

-- University of Regina employees and family members can take advantage of subsidized memberships to on campus fitness facilities which feature everything from weights to rock-climbing, a basketball court, swimming pools and instructor-led classes such as pilates, yoga and Zumba
+- University of Regina employees (and family members) can keep fit with subsidized membership to on-campus fitness facilities which feature everything from weights to rock-climbing, a basketball court, swimming pools and instructor-led pilates, yoga and Zumba classes

 - University of Regina helps employees prepare for the future with retirement planning assistance and contributions to a defined benefit or defined contribution pension plan, depending on employee group

 Inclusivity and creativity lead to job satisfaction at University of Regina

 Callie Morris says her job is a perfect fit.
 Even before she started working as the Indigenous student recruiter for the University of Regina, Morris was always encouraging her family and friends to go on to post-secondary education.
 Now, with the university's support, she can reach even more students within Indigenous communities and urban schools with larger numbers of Indigenous students.